 Across our five integral research pillars, we have a range of outstanding specialist facilities that enable us to connect with partners in industry and other world-leading institutes.

-This new world-class testing facility will be instrumental in the UK’s transition to a low-carbon economy and will help businesses stay at the forefront of this rapidly growing market.
+This new world-class testing facility is instrumental in the UK’s transition to a low-carbon economy and is helping businesses stay at the forefront of this rapidly growing market.

-Part-funded by the European Regional Development Fund and the Department for Business, Energy and Industrial Strategy, the Translational Energy Research Centre will dramatically broaden the scope of the pilot-scale testing facilities currently available in the UK.
-It will include state-of-the-art equipment for conventional energy, carbon capture, utilisation and storage, biomass, hydrogen, renewable energy, energy storage and smart grids.
-The centre is set to open to regional and national researchers and industry partners in June 2021.
+Part-funded by the European Regional Development Fund and the Department for Business, Energy and Industrial Strategy, the Translational Energy Research Centre is dramatically broadening the scope of the pilot-scale testing facilities currently available in the UK.
+It includes state-of-the-art equipment for conventional energy, carbon capture, utilisation and storage, biomass, hydrogen, renewable energy, energy storage and smart grids.